 Stubble sprouts appear in 3 month hair transplant month by month; coverage looks patchy but signals re-entry to anagen.
 Tingling/itching is common with revascularization.
 For a hair transplant result after 4 months, noticeable thickening begins; 20–30% cosmetic density for many patients (varies by graft count and caliber).

 Faster growth; shafts thicken and darken; styling options open for short cuts in hair transplant after 5 months.
-Mild folliculitis or ingrown hairs occur; usually self-limited with warm compresses/antibiotics if needed.
+Mild folliculitis or ingrown hairs occur; self-limited with warm compresses/antibiotics if needed.

 Midpoint milestones are in month 6-7; many reach 50–60% of the final cosmetic effect.
 Texture still matures; waves/curls are transient.
 Density and shaft diameter improve in month 8-9; angles blend more naturally.
 Most redness has faded even in fair skin.